tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Supported conditions in 'and' and 'not':

 * `mintime` and  `maxtime`: time constraints.
 The time is in ticks (0-24000).
 The default is 0/24000
-* `minlight` and `maxlight`: the minimum/maximum light level for the spawn.
+* `minlight` and `maxlight`: the minimum/maximum block light level for the spawn.
+The default is 0/15
+* `minlight_sky` and `maxlight_sky`: the minimum/maximum sky level for the spawn.
 The default is 0/15
 * `minlight_full` and `maxlight_full`: the minimum/maximum light level for the spawn (including sky level).
 The default is 0/15
 * `biome`: a single biome or list of biomes (like 'minecraft:plains')
 * `biometags`: a single biome tag or list of biome tags (like 'minecraft:is_hill')